 Pop!
-Farm is a volunteer-run community garden in Southwest Baltimore with support from Southwest Partnership and the University of Maryland, Baltimore - Community Engagement Center.
+Farm is a volunteer-run community garden in Southwest Baltimore with support from Southwest Partnership, the University of Maryland, Baltimore - Office of Community Engagement, and Baltimore City Public Schools.

 Promote interest in sustainable urban agriculture as method of community development